MohamedElashri/pal-theme/README.md

 ## Installation

 Since this theme is not published on the Visual Studio Code Extension Marketplace, you will need to install it manually.
+You can either install it using the vsix file or build it from source.
+The vsix sources are being built and released automatically to this repository using GitHub Actions.
+Check the releases section for the latest version.

+If you want to build the extension from source, you will need to clone this repository and package it yourself.
 Here are the steps to do so:

 1. Clone the repository to your local machine using Git: